django-cms/django-cms/docs/getting_started/configuration.rst

 name
 ----
 String.
-The English name of the language.
+The verbose name of the language.

 .. note:: Is required for every language.